Sgt. YorkFentress County’s Greatest Son

 Lake

-Crystal-clear water, 620 miles of undeveloped shoreline, and the world record smallmouth — 30 minutes from Jamestown.
+Crystal-clear water, 620 miles of undeveloped shoreline, and the world record smallmouth.

 Explore the Lake →Sergeant